odgarrett/evolutionary_simulations/README.md

 ### Simulator
 Runs the main loop.
 At each step, it applies the mutator to the current set of sequences, sends a request to the controller (see controller below), receives fitness scores, then updates allele frequencies.

-### Controller
+### Server
 Acts as a kind of internal server.
 Holds a common instance of the prediction model.
-Spins up parallel simulators, receives requests for model scores from simulators.
+Receives requests for model scores from simulators.
 It retrieves requests that are present in the cache (see database below) and predicts and stores those that aren't.
 Sends scores back to the simulators.

 ### Database
 SQLite database with tables for the simulation cache and simulation results.
 It will have three tables: cache, simulations, and trajectories.
 Cache stores the aa sequence hash for fast look-up, the full amino acid sequence, and the model scores.
 Simulations keeps track of the different simulations ran with all of their parameters (e.g. analyzed protein, target proteins, mutator parameters, prediction model, population size, etc.), along with metadata like start_time and a UUID.
 Trajectories stores the stepwise data collected during the simulations.

+### Experiment
+Orchestrates multiple simulation runs to test a specific hypothesis.
+Manages configs and disk I/O.

 ### Analysis
 Somehow makes sense of all of these data, doing at least the following: